Foamimi/Eldryn-Extended---HD-Quests/README.md

 Works on **EXISTING SAVES**.

+**Currently designed to work with version 1.4.2 of Redoran.** A changelog is provided at the bottom.

 # Installation

 First of all, we're going to right-click on the left side of MO2 and highlight the "All Mods" option, then click the dropdown of "Create separator above".
 We'll call it **[NoDelete] [03.000] REDORAN EXTENDED - TEXTURES**.
 All of the following mods will be installed under this separator, and the separator itself will go just below the separator called "THE DANGER ZONE".